 Kitchen Food Scrap Container

-The property manager or owner, or whoever pays the garbage bill, can call Republic Services at (925) 685-4711 to request a 3-gallon kitchen food scraps container at no cost, once annually.
+The property manager or owner, or whoever pays the garbage bill, can call Republic Services at (925) 685-4711 to request a 3-gallon kitchen food scraps container at no cost every two years.
 One will be delivered by the following service day, and placed in the enclosure.

 Residents are encouraged to use an indoor kitchen container and dump loose food scraps from their kitchen container directly into the green cart, or use newspaper, paper bags or BPI-Certified compostable bags to wrap food.
 Residents can also dump food loose into the green cart.
 No plastic accepted in the green cart.
 It is best to cover food scraps with green material, and if needed, place a piece of cardboard or newspaper at the bottom of your green cart to avoid sticking.
 Click here to learn more about composting food scraps in your green organics cart.

 Multifamily Services Guide